syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ```

 By setting the `matchLabels` with a `key: value` pair, Platform teams can
-control to which Clusters (i.e. `target`) the Promise's dependencies should be
+control to which Destinations (i.e. `target`) the Promise's Dependencies should be
 scheduled. `matchLabels` is a _equality-based_ selector.
 This means it will only
-match Clusters that have keys/values that match.
-You can add multiple key/value
-pairs to the `matchLabels`, but note that it will only match when the Cluster
-has a matching label for _all_ the selectors.
+match Destinations that have keys/values that match.
+You can add multiple key/value pairs to the `matchLabels`, but note that it will only match when the Destination has a matching label for _all_ the selectors.

 ```yaml title=jenkins-promise.yaml
 apiVersion: platform.kratix.io/v1alpha1